Confined Spaces

 1. First, employees will evaluate confined spaces for potential hazards.

-2. If employees are going to enter a known Permit-Required Confined Space or find a hazard that will be elevated as a confined space or to a permit-required confined space, they will notify their SMU Manager and contact SMU ORM.
+2. If employees will enter a known PRCS or identify a hazard that will be classified as a confined space, they should notify their SMU Manager and contact SMU ORM.

-1. Employees will make every effort to remove hazards to make the area a non-permit confined space.
+1. Employees will make every effort to remove hazards to make the area an NPCS.

-1. Click Permit Request to view a list of programs that require a permit or,
+4. Click Permit Request to view a list of programs that require a permit.

-4. The requester will select the (PRCS) or the (NPCS) permit
+5. The requester will select the PRCS permit or the NPCS request:

-5. When the project is completed, the permit requester will notify SMU ORM and work with them to close out the online permit.
+6. Once the project is completed, the permit requester will notify SMU ORM and collaborate with them to close out the online permit.

-• A description of permit-required confined space to be entered.
+• A description of the PRCS that will be entered.

 • Names of authorized entrants, attendants, and entry supervisors.

-• Hazards of permit-required confined space (CS) to be entered and acceptable entry conditions.
+• Hazards of PRCS to be entered and acceptable entry conditions.

-• The measures used to isolate permit required CS and measures used to eliminate or control its hazards before entry including LOTO and forced air ventilation.
+• The measures used to isolate, eliminate, or control PRCS hazards before entry, including LOTO and forced-air ventilation.

-• Results of initial and continual atmospheric testing of PRCS.
+• Results from initial and ongoing atmospheric testing of PRCS.

-• Rescue and Emergency services that can be summoned and means for summoning those services.
+• Rescue and emergency services that can be called and methods to summon them.

-• Communication procedures used by authorized entrants and attendants to maintain contact during entry.
+• Communication procedures followed by authorized entrants and attendants to maintain contact during entry.

-• Any other information necessary to help ensure employee safety.
+• Any additional information needed to help ensure occupant safety.

 Inventory